-If you are thinking of rearing your own gamebirds, you should follow these simple rules from the Game Farmers' Association advisor Charles Nodder
+Thinking about rearing your own gamebirds?
+Read these invaluable and straightforward rules from the Game Farmers' Association advisor Charles Nodder

-If you are rearing to sell to others, you must accept that you will incur around 75 per cent of your costs in penning, feed, energy (especially for brooders), staff and buying in eggs or chicks before a single penny comes in from a customer.
-Established gamefarms may be able to secure deposits — which will help the cash flow to an extent — but start-up businesses can be reluctant to ask because they fear putting off potential customers.
+If you are rearing gamebirds to sell to others, be aware that you will incur around 75 per cent of your costs in penning, feed, energy (especially for brooders), staff and buying in eggs or chicks before a single penny comes in from a customer.
+You may be able to secure a deposit if you are an established gamefarm.

-Anyone thinking of rearing gamebirds must have enough land of the right sort in the right location.
-There are more factors involved in this than you might think.
+You must have enough land of the right sort in the right location if you want to rear gamebirds.
 It’s easy enough to calculate how much well-kept grass you will need to pen laying birds or to set out a rearing field.
 To avoid disease outbreaks, you will need to rotate the pens on to fresh ground each year.

 Think in terms of needing access to three times the land area you will use in any one year.
-When the GFA assesses membership applicants, it asks what land is available for rearing as well as the number of birds.
+When the Game Farmers Association (GFA) assesses membership applicants, it asks what land is available for rearing as well as the number of birds.
 If there isn’t enough land, the applicant gets rejected.

 Location is also important in relation to supply and demand.
 Will your site be suited for deliveries of incoming commodities?
 Is it conveniently situated for distributing the chicks or poults you produce?
 Before you answer that, consider the allowable journey times in the 2006 Welfare of Animals (Transport) Order for England and their implications.